Don't vent frustration of assembly polls defeat inside Parliament: PM Modi to opposition | Politics

 Don't vent frustration of assembly polls defeat inside Parliament: PM Modi to opposition

-Asserting that people have rejected negativity, Prime Minister Narendra Modi on Monday urged the opposition not to vent its frustration of the assembly polls defeat inside Parliament and move forward with positivity as that may change the peoples perspective towards them.Speaking with the media outside Parliament building ahead of the Winter Session, he said the session was a golden opportunity for the opposition.The country has rejected negativity.
+Prime Minister Narendra Modi on Monday asked the opposition not to vent its frustration over the assembly polls defeat inside Parliament and move forward leaving behind negativity, saying that may change the peoples perspective towards them.Speaking with the media outside Parliament building ahead of the Winter Session, he said the session was a golden opportunity for the opposition.The country has rejected negativity.

 - Country: